hydradarpa/kalman-hydra/README.md

 # HydraMesh
-Python and C++ code for Hydra optical flow, behavior and neural analysis
+Python and C++ code for Hydra optical flow, behavior and neural analysis.

 Dependencies:
 * Vispy*